Manufacturing Deals Review

 Food & Drink M&A was robust in 2023, seeing the second highest volume of deals in the last five years.
 It was one of the few sectors to see growth in the year and H2 was particularly strong.

 The robustness of the sector to weather headwinds, paired with continued innovation and the importance of its role in supplying an ever-growing population presents fruitful opportunities.
-Trade acquirers lead the field, with well-known brands active again in 2023; notable transactions include Mars’ acquisition of Hotel Chocolat and Diageo’s acquisition of Don Papa Rum.
+Trade acquirers lead the field, with well-known brands and conglomerates active this year, for example Mitsubishi sold UK canned food business Princes to Italian food group Newlat for £700m, and on the international stage Mars has offered for snack rival Pringles in a $36bn deal.
+Another recent move includes the proposed sale of soft drinks giant Britvic to Carlsberg in a deal which values the business at £3.3bn.

-Inflation dropped for the ninth consecutive month in December 2023 to 8%, the lowest rate of inflation for food and non-alcoholic drinks since April 2022.
+Inflation dropped for the fifteenth consecutive month in June 2024 to 1.5% and remained steady throughout July at 1.5% the lowest annual rate of inflation for food and non-alcoholic drinks since October 2021.
+Signs that the industry is turning a corner is hugely encouraging for businesses in the sector, which has faced eyewatering inflation rates in recent years – including a high 19.2% in March 2023.
 But it may take some time for this to be reflected in any significant reduction in input costs.
 Whilst certain production costs are currently lower than they were this time last year, it is a mixed picture, with the price of imported ingredients in particular rising at a fast pace.
-Olive oil, cocoa and sugar are amongst the products to have attracted the highest rates of inflation.
+Olive oil, cocoa and sugar still seeing dramatic spikes in inflation.

 Cost pressures continue to loom large, and the anticipated minimum wage increase will further stretch businesses.
-Food & Drink manufacturers are reliant on imports from across the world, and the Red Sea crisis has not only impacted the supply of key food commodities like oil, wheat, rice, and exotic fruits and spices, but also petrol and other components of production.
-An increase in delivery times and cost base of raw ingredients and energy poses challenge for profitability, production and the sustainability of supply chains for the sector.
+Food & Drink manufacturers are reliant on imports from across the world, and the Red Sea troubles not only impacted the supply of key food commodities like oil, wheat, rice, and exotic fruits and spices, but also petrol and other components of production.
+An increase in delivery times and cost base of raw ingredients and energy has posed challenges for profitability.
+That said, the output of the sector increased more than any other sector during July 2024, with Food & Drink manufacturers also raising their prices.

 ESG remains in focus.
 As an industry that accounts for 70% of freshwater withdrawal and 25% of global greenhouse gas emissions, drives towards greater sustainability are essential.
 Businesses are most concerned about the anticipated changes to packaging regulations and carbon net zero targets, whilst transparency of supply chains is a key challenge.
 ESG has become an essential part of M&A strategy; within the due diligence process acquirers are taking a long-term view on ESG value creation, and in some cases, aborting deals where a target’s ESG proposition is subpar.